gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

 }
 ```

 Cool, you just accomplished the authorize workflow!
-Let's move on to the next topic, Policies!
+Let's move on to the next topic, policies!

 ## Policies